History of Quebec: Grande Hémorragie

+In the 1820s and 1830s, rapid demographic growth made access to land in Lower Canada increasingly difficult for young people.
+Crop failures and political repression in 1838–1839 placed an additional strain on the agricultural sector in the southern part of the colony.
+Only slowly did French Canadian farmers adapt to competition and new economic realities.
+According to some contemporary observers, their farming methods were outdated.
+About this time the textile industry in New England experienced a boom.
+With living conditions so harsh, and work very hard to find even in the largest city, Montreal, they were pushed out of Quebec.
+Emigration promised a better life.
+As the first wave moved out in the 1850s, word of mouth soon began to move young people by the late 1870s.
+From 1840 to the 1930s, some 900,000 residents of Quebec--almost a third of the population-- permanently emigrated to New England.
+Mill owners hired them more cheaply than American and Irish-born workers.
+They were easily pulled in because mill jobs were plentiful and wages were much higher than in Quebec.
+They clustered in neighborhoods called Little Canadas, and slowly adopted English while keeping their Catholicism.

+When the emigration began to increase and the provincial economy was going through a depression, Quebec leaders became alarmed.
+The province was losing good young workers--and voters.
+Some intellectuals believed French-Canadian culture could be recreated on U.S. soil, but many more elites warned against emigration; they argued that cultural and moral perdition would occur south of the border.
+Instead they proposed domestic colonization in Quebec and the development of the St. Lawrence River valley's periphery.
+Nevertheless, another 200,000 went south in the 1880s and 1890s.

 Growth of Montreal

 Urban expansion characterized Montreal around the time of Confederation, as rural French Canadians moved to the city to find work.
 Immigrants flocked to Montreal, Canada's largest city at the time, and so did many people from other parts of Canada.
 Major business and financial institutions were established in Montreal, including the headquarters of several national banks and corporations.
 Prominent businessmen included brewer and politician John Molson Jr., jeweller Henry Birks, and insurer James Bell Forsyth.
 Montreal's population grew rapidly, from around 9000 in 1800, to 23,000 in 1825, and 58,000 in 1852.
 By 1911, the population was over 528,000.
 The City of Montreal annexed many neighbouring communities, expanding its territory fivefold between 1876 and 1918.
 As Montreal was the financial center of Canada during this era, it was the first Canadian city to implement new innovations, like electricity, streetcars and radio.